hsdavisuno/ISQA8600Group1Project/DataCleaningDocumentation.md

 ```

-**To add modify the column gender\_identity so that all the values having value “Female” are converted to “Woman”**
+**7. To add modify the column gender\_identity so that all the values having value “Female” are converted to “Woman”**

 ``` r
 HFS_Data$gender_identity[HFS_Data$gender_identity == "Female"] <- "Woman"
 ```

-**To modify the values containing “NA” in data to “Not Obtained”**
+**8. To modify the values containing “NA” in data to “Not Obtained”**

 ``` r
 HFS_Data[is.na(HFS_Data)] <- "NA"
 ```

-**To verify data has modified according to our needs**
+**9. To verify data has modified according to our needs**

 ``` r
 sort(unique(HFS_Data$simple_race))